punevyr/exhibeo/README.md

-# exhibeo scripts to deploy
+# ooonus scripts to deploy

 In the project directory, you can run: